-If you and your mate are experiencing relationship difficulties, I would initially work you both.
-Once the couples work has been completed and issues resolved it is possible for me to work with only one of you.
+If you and your mate are experiencing relationship difficulties, your therapist would initially work with you both.
+Once the couples work has been completed and issues resolved it is possible for your therapist to work with only one of you.
 To move from individual work into couple’s work with the same therapist could result in potential trust issues which would hinder the therapeutic relationship and taint the outcome of the therapeutic experience for both parties in the relationship.

 Do you take insurance?
 How much does it cost?

 Yes we do!
 We accept the following insurance plans: Beacon Health Options, Cigna and Evernorth, MHNet Behavioral Health, Medi-Cal (accompanied by supplemental insurance), Optum, Oscar Health, TRICARE, TriWest, and UnitedHealthcare UHC | UBH.
 We also accept out of network patients.
 Please contact the office to get a quote for private pay sessions or reach out to your insurance company to ask about your mental health benefits.